SebLKMa/cv/hough/README.md

 # A simple Hough Transform starter

 This is a starter project using OpenCV Hough Transform to detect lines.
+You can get each frame from a video mp4 file in a loop.
+This starter project just demonstrate 1 frame from an image.jpg.

+The original image.
 ![original image](./doc/image.jpg)

+Using OpenCV Canny functions to get the edges and Hough functions to detect the lines.
 ![canny to edges to hough to lines](./doc/edges_lines.png)

 This is largely inspired by a video from